-"E Pluribus Unum" becomes controversial
+"E Pluribus Unum" Becomes Controversial

-Religious Right seeks to banish inclusive motto
+Is the Religious Right seeking to banish the inclusive motto?

-Posted Mar 13, 2011
+Posted Mar 13, 2011 | Reviewed by Devon Frye

 The CPC, a leading voice of religious conservatism on Capitol Hill, recently wrote a letter to President Barack Obama, chastising him for referring to the motto E Pluribus Unum.
 The letter may very well reflect a new milestone in the culture wars, for never before has E Pluribus Unum been portrayed as controversial.
 But according to the CPC, Obama's reference to E Pluribus Unum amounts to an anti-God statement.
-See the letter here.
+(See the letter here.)

 As the letter shows, to the Prayer Caucus, Obama's reference to E Pluribus Unum borders on unpatriotic.
 They say he should instead be promoting the motto "In God We Trust," which was adopted as the national motto at the urging of religious conservatives in 1956, during the McCarthy era and at the height of the Cold War.

 It's interesting that Bachmann and her prayer caucus colleagues often claim to stand for the "values" that America needs, often wrapping themselves in the flag and proclaiming "God Bless America!"
-Thus the irony that they are the ones who complain about the framers' motto, E Pluribus Unum.
+Some might consider it ironic that they are the ones who complain about the framers' motto, E Pluribus Unum.
 By objecting to E Pluribus Unum, the CPC has made it a new point of contention in the culture wars.

-Text Copyright 2011 Dave Niose
+Copyright 2011 Dave Niose